navigacontentlab/navigadoc/README.md

 * upgrade to go 1.18 (when linters have caught up)
 * add more utility functions
-* specify other formats related to NavigaDoc & Block
+* specify other formats related to NavigaDoc and Block
 * go through example/test data and filter out what is not being used